2011 Lexus HS 250h Expert Review:Autoblog

 Electric steering is much improved compared to early applications.
 It's a low-effort setup, making the HS easy to park and maneuver.
 At speed, it's reasonably firm and on-center, and around town it has the ease and quickness of a luxury car.
 Lexus gets a 3 percent fuel economy benefit from the electric steering system, so it makes sense to use it, though we suspect drivers who try to operate the HS as a sports car would be disappointed.
 We noticed a modest amount of front-end dive upon hard braking; cornering stability seems consistent with a well-designed passenger vehicle.

 We tried each of the four different drive modes.
 In Eco Mode, the HS feels subtly, but noticeably, different from the Normal mode.
-Acceleration becomes more gradual as the computer reduces fuel flow, and cabin airflow is reduced somewhat as it minimizes air conditioning use.
+Acceleration becomes more gradual as the computer reduces throttle opening relative to accelerator-pedal angle, and cabin airflow is reduced somewhat as it minimizes air conditioning use.
 We wouldn't choose to drive around this way all day, but if we were low on gas in an inconvenient area to refuel, this setting could be quite useful.

-The Power mode feels about the same as the Normal mode, except that full-throttle acceleration is enhanced a bit by faster fuel delivery.
+The Power mode feels about the same as the Normal mode, except that full-throttle acceleration is enhanced a bit by larger throttle openings relative to pedal angle.
 It's noticeable, but probably not enough of a difference to add all that much quickness.

 In EV Mode, the HS is eerily quiet, but range is limited.
 After about a mile of largely downhill stop-and-go driving, the engine switched itself on to recharge the batteries.
 We imagine EV Mode would be a useful emergency measure if we actually ran out of gas on the freeway, or for use in areas where only electric cars are permitted.